singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #694.
 16.25   Both a hash table and a doubly linked list would be useful.
 Can you combine the two?
 - #695.
 17.23   The biggest  possible square is NxN.
 So if you try that  square first and it works, then you know that you've found the best square.
 Otherwise, you can try the next smallest square.
 - #696.
 17.19   Part 2: Almost any "equation" we can come up with will work here (as long as it's not equivalent to a linear sum).
 It's just a matter of keeping this sum small.
 - #697.
-16.23   It is not possible to divide Sk evenly by 7.
-Does this mean that you can't implement rand7() with rands()?
+16.23   It is not possible to divide 5ᵏ evenly by 7.
+Does this mean that you can't implement rand7() with rand5()?
 - #698.
 16.26   You can also maintain two stacks, one for the operators and one for the numbers.
 You push a number onto the stack every time you see it.
 What about the operators?
 When do you pop operators from the stack and apply them to the numbers?
 - #699.
 17.8    Another way to think about the problem is this: if you had the longest sequence ending at each element A[0] through A[n -1], could you use that to find the longest sequence ending at element A[n -1]?
 - #700.
 16.11   Consider a recursive solution.
 - #701.
 17.12   Many people get stuck at this point and aren't sure what to do.
 Sometimes they need the start of the linked list, and sometimes they need the end.
-A given node doesn't necessarily know what to return on its c onvert call.
+A given node doesn't necessarily know what to return on its convert call.
 Sometimes the simple solution is easiest: always return both.
 What are some ways you could do this?
 - #702.
 17.19   Part 2: Try a sum of squares of the values.
 - #703.
 16.20   A trie might help us short-circuit.
 What if you stored the whole list of words in the trie?
 - #704.
 17.7    Each connected subgraph represents a group of synonyms.
 To find each group, we  can do repeated breadth-first(or depth-first) searches.